-The Division of Aging, Adult and Behavioral Health Services provides authorized adults to accompany youth inspectors on inspections during the specific period as a safety protocol and for quality control.
+The Office of Substance Abuse and Mental Health provides authorized adults to accompany youth inspectors on inspections during the specific period as a safety protocol and for quality control.

-- 8. Are there any other legal or procedural requirements the state has regarding how inspections are to be conducted (e.g., age of youth inspector, time of inspections, training that must occur)? - a.
-Legal b.
-Procedural
+- 8. Are there any other legal or procedural requirements the state has regarding how inspections are to be conducted (e.g., age of youth and young adult inspector, time of inspections, training that must occur)? - a.
+Legal